MicrosoftDocs/learn/learn-pr/cela-accessibility/gaming-assistive-technologies/includes/01-gaming-software.md

 ### Accessible Player-to-player communication tools

 Online player communication tools like voice chat may be inaccessible for players with disabilities who cannot hear what others are saying aloud.

 Additionally, players who cannot speak aloud or choose not to, will be unable to respond to other players in the voice channel.
 Assistive technologies like speech-to-text and text-to-speech are intended to make communication experiences between players accessible.

 These tools are provided by the gaming platform, however, it's important to ensure that platform-level assists are compatible with your game title specifically.

-- Speech-to-text: Transcribes incoming speech from other players into text on-screen in real time so players who cannot hear voice chat can read what other players have said aloud on their screen.
+- Speech-to-text: Transcribes incoming speech from other players into text on-screen in real time.
+Players who cannot hear voice chat can read what other players have said aloud on their screen.
-- Text-to-speech: Converts text typed by the player into synthesized audio that is read aloud.
+- Text-to-speech: Converts text typed by the player into synthesized audio that is read aloud to all other players in the voice channel.
 This essentially allows players who cannot speak verbally to have their thoughts expressed to the rest of the players in their party aloud.

 :::image type="content" source="../media/player-comms.png" alt-text="The Xbox Accessibility Game and Chat Transcription settings are show.
 Two columns of settings are shown.
 The first column of settings is labelled Party chat options.
 Underneath are two checkboxes, Speech-to-text and Text-to-speech.
 A list box is shown labeled, Text-to-speech voice: Guy.
 The second column of settings is labelled, Game transcription.
 Underneath are three check boxes, Speech-to-text, Text-to-speech, and Let game read to me.
 A list box is shown labelled, In-game chat voice: Microsoft Mark.
 Text on the screen reads, Turn on speech-to-text to transcribe other players’ voices into text on your device, when you are in a system party chat.":::

 ### Captioning

+Captioning is an important tool useful for players who are d/Deaf or Hard of Hearing to translate noise and dialogue from the game into text that appears on-screen.

+Captions can help identify aspects of the game like:
+ - The dialogue of other characters
+ - The character that is currently speaking
+ - The presence and direction of important audio cues

+> [!NOTE]
-Captions translate noise and dialogue from the game into text that appears on-screen.
-Captioning is useful for players who are d/Deaf or hard of hearing as they can help identify important audio cues, the character that is currently speaking, and what that character is saying.
-Captions are also used by players who do not have hearing-related disabilities but prefer to have the text appear on screen because they are in a loud environment or find that they can more easily remember storylines by reading text in addition to listening to it.
+> Captions are also used by players who don't have hearing-related disabilities but prefer to have the text appear on screen.
+Perhaps the player is in a loud environment or finds it easier to recall storylines by reading text in addition to listening to it.

 Captions are another important assistive tool that can support players at the platform and individual game title levels to ensure audio is accessible.

-> [!NOTE]
-> Captions are also used by players who do not have hearing-related disabilities but prefer to have the text appear on the screen.
-These players may be in a loud environment or find they remember storylines better by reading text in addition to listening to it.
+The following image displays the Xbox Platform's captioning settings.
+Note the vast array of customization options that work to ensure that caption is text is also accessible to players from a visual perspective.

 :::image type="content" source="../media/caption.png" alt-text="The Xbox Accessibility Captioning settings are shown.
 On the left of the screen are three radio buttons, “Captioning off,” “On using default style,” and “On using custom style.”
 “On using custom style” is set.
 To the right is a column of settings labelled “Caption Font.”
 These include list items such as, “Caption color: White,” “Caption transparency: Opaque,” “Caption Size: 200%,” “Caption Style: Default,” and “Caption Effects: Default.”
 To the right is another column of settings labeled “Background & window.”
 These include list items such as, “Background color: Black,” “Background transparency: Opaque,” “Window color: Black,” and “Window transparency: Transparent.”
 Below is a window titled, “Preview” and shows sample captions on top of sample game graphics.":::